rgabs/rgabs.github.io/_posts/2016-07-31-Showing-add-to-homescreen-banner-in-iPhone-Safari.md

 layout: post
 title:  "Using iPhoneInstallOverlay plugin in your progressive web-app to show add to home screen banner in iPhone Safari"
 date:  2016-07-31 00:34:00
+intro: "A JavaScript plugin which shows a message to install the web application on iPhone devices(on Safari browser).
+This will be useful if you are building a progressive web application.
+If you don't know what progressive web applications are, head over to Progressive web apps blog by Google here: https://developers.google.com/web/progressive-web-apps/"
 categories: front-end
 ---